alexlatif/mvc/README.md

 1. Save, version control and share datasets on Google Cloud Storage.
 2. Save, version control and share models on Vertex AI.
 3. Create training runs on Vertex AI.
-4. Make predictions on endpoints on Vertex AI.
+4. Call prediction endpoints from Vertex AI.
 5. Monitor model performance in training and prediction runs.
 6. Share notebooks on Colab and Workbench easily.